krmboya/weather-data/README.txt

 Assumptions:

-- Only the first 3 colums in the data file are relevant to the problem
+- Only the first 3 columns in the data file are relevant to the problem

-- The first two rows and the last row can be safely ignored
+- The first two lines and the last line in the file can be safely ignored

 - If the maximum spread appears in two or more days, the first one found will be returned